PCP vs HP – which type of car finance is right for you?

 PCP finance is a little different, however, because the amount borrowed is a lot less as a proportion of the cost of the car.
 As with a HP scheme, your initial deposit influences the balance that remains to be paid – the difference is that this is offset by how much the car will be worth at the end of the agreement.
 Crucially, it means that a monthly PCP payment on a new car will be far lower than a typical HP payment on the same car.

 Every PCP is built around a figure often called the guaranteed minimum future value (GMFV).
 This can vary enormously from one car to another and you can sometimes find big differences between even trim levels and engine choices of a single model range.
 On a PCP you're effectively borrowing the difference between that figure and the price of the car – less the deposit you've placed.
 Like a HP, the amount borrowed will be divided across a given payment schedule, typically between 24 and 48 months.

 Unlike HP, though, at the end of the PCP you won't have paid the entire cost of the car.
 The GMFV will still be outstanding.
 If you want to own the car outright, you'll need to pay an optional final payment, as it's typically known.
+Otherwise, you’ll need to hand the car back to the retailer.
 Visit our personal contract plan guide for a full worked example.

 When should I choose PCP or HP?

 The most important question is whether you want to own the car you're buying outright at the end of the finance agreement.
 While a HP scheme covers the entire purchase price of the car, PCP does not unless you make the optional 'final payment', which covers the remaining value of the car after your payment term has elapsed.